conda/ceps/cep-deprecation.md

 ## Abstract

-Describes a deprecation schedule to properly warn about upcoming removals from the codebase.
+This CEP describes a deprecation schedule to properly warn about upcoming removals from the codebase.
 This policy expands on ideas and terminology defined in the Conda Release Schedule (CEP-?).

 ## Specification

 We propose a deprecation schedule that is slower than the Conda Release Schedule (CEP-?).
 This is in acknowledgment of our diverse user groups (e.g. everything from per user per machine installs to multi-user installs on shared clusters).

-We define a new type of release, deprecation release, to augment the regular release.
+We define a new type of release, a deprecation release, to augment regular releases.
 A deprecation release occurs three (3) times every year in January, May, and September:

 | Version | Release Type |
 |---|---|